-Numbness- This stage begins immediately after the loss occurs and can also be referred to as the denial stage in other models of grief.
-There will be feelings of denial where it doesn’t seem real, and the individual has difficulties accepting the reality.
+Numbness: This stage begins immediately after the loss occurs and can also be referred to as the denial stage in other models of grief.
+There will be feelings of denial where it doesn’t seem real, and the individual has difficulties accepting reality.

 Reorganization: The last stage may take time to get to, but this stage is all about acceptance and finding meaning.
 During this last stage of bereavement, individuals will start to go back to a routine and their normal life.
 They may find happiness in things more easily.
 They start to have hope and a more positive outlook on life.
 Their loved ones' death doesn’t consume their thoughts.
 This stage is the final stage of the healing process.
 It doesn’t mean they’re not sad or don’t miss their loved ones anymore, but they’ve come to terms with the loss and choose to remember them with love.

-To accept the loss of a loved one, they must move through all the stages of grief and accept the grieving process.
+To accept the loss of a loved one, one must allow oneself to move through all the stages of grief and accept the grieving process.
 These stages of grief and bereavement typically are the denial stage followed by anger, depression, bargaining, acceptance, and meaning.
 These stages and symptoms of grief are a normal part of the healing process.

 Everyone experiences these stages at a different rate and potentially in a different order.
 It’s perfectly okay for an individual to take their time to mourn.
 It may help to remember all the good things about this person you’ve lost and how they impacted your life.
-Honor them by continuing a project they started and weren’t able to finish.
+Honor them by continuing a project they started and couldn’t finish.